 This personal blog is dedicated to reflections with myself and readers about matters that I am passionate and think deeply about while pursuing my professional responsibilities.

 I am passionate about topics in the intersections of political economy, development economics, and applied microeconomics, and for broader questions surrounding social equality, social development, democracy, and social state-building historically and contemporarily in the 21st century.
-My geographical focus regions are Southeast Asia (especially Vietnam and Indonesia), China, and the Nordic (especially Norway).
+My geographical focus regions are Southeast Asia (especially Vietnam and Indonesia) and China.

-I am currently based in Jakarta with UN Development Programme for Indonesia, with previous work in Vietnam, Thailand, and China among others.
+I am currently based in Jakarta with UN Development Programme in Indonesia, with previous work in Vietnam, Thailand, and China among others.
 Nevertheless, my blog reflects my own views.